 In comparison, I’d have to describe the Part 1 data import topic as being fairly straightforward, except for the patterns.
 Regular expressions are never simple!

-Regarding Part 2, the creation of a visualization took a little getting used to, but helped.
+Regarding Part 2, the creation of a visualization took a little getting used to but helped.
 I hope it did so for you too!
 I do have the feeling other forms of visualization will also take some experimentation, but I don’t plan to document them better for Elastic (the company behind ELK, note: elastic.co, not .com).

 Let’s Build a Dashboard

-The third icon on the left leads to Visualizations.
-(Not counting the recent icon and the main Kibana page logo / icon.)
+The third icon on the left leads to Visualizations (not counting the recent icon and the main Kibana page logo / icon).

 Clicking on the icon brings up the following page.